 For instant gratification, go to New Zealand.
 You'll be able to snap photos of the postcard-perfect mountains from the trailhead.
-But compared to such instant-access treks (the bon-bons of the hiking world), the Annapurna Circuit is a 12-course dinner.
+But compared to such instant-access treks (the bon-bons of the hiking world), the Annapurna Circuit is a full 12-course meal

-It starts with jungle–a monkey-and-banana tree tangle that's a total shock even if you've been forewarned.
-Sweat pours off us like rain as we climb through terraced rice fields carved out of greenery.
-Two days later–where are the mountains?–we walk through a canyon so narrow and deep that direct sunshine only penetrates at noon.
-A day after that, we're in pines so tall and dense, I think of Oregon.
+It starts with jungle, a monkey-and-banana-tree tangle that's a total shock even if you've been forewarned.
+When we entered the jungle sweat poured off us like rain as we climbed through terraced rice fields carved out of greenery.
+Two days later (where were the mountains?) we walked through a canyon so narrow and deep that direct sunshine only penetrated at noon.
+A day after that, we were in pines so tall and dense, I thought of Oregon.

-Finally–slowly–the high Himalaya emerges in sneak peeks and tantalizing vistas.
-And then the big magic: On our 10th day, as we approach 17,768-foot Thorung La, the highest point of the circuit, suddenly there's nothing but mountains.
-We're alone in a choppy sea of 20,000-foot peaks.
-Spindrift unfurls off four of the world's 10 highest summits, which loom on every horizon, their fluted walls reflecting the sun's rays so brightly that they burn ridgeline silhouettes into our retinas.
-When Annapurna III and Gangapurna come into view, I have the same feeling in my chest that I had the first time I peered into the Grand Canyon: a light, wide-eyed inhale of surprise.
-Sounds and smells fade; my vision sharpens.
-I can see every minute feature on those corrugated ice-and-rock walls.
-I'm just a pair of eyes, floating amid the peaks like a helium balloon.
+Finally, slowly, the high Himalaya emerged in sneak peeks and tantalizing vistas.
+And then the big magic: On our 10th day, we approached 17,768-foot Thorung La, the highest point of the circuit.
+Suddenly there was nothing but mountains.
+We were alone in a choppy sea of 20,000-foot peaks.
+Spindrift snow unfurled off four of the world's 10 highest summits, which loomed around us, their fluted walls reflecting the sun's rays so brightly that they burn ridgeline silhouettes into our retinas.
+When Annapurna III and Gangapurna came into view, I had the same feeling in my chest that I had the first time I peered into the Grand Canyon: a light, wide-eyed inhale of surprise.
+Sounds and smells faded; my vision sharpened.
+I could see every minute feature on those corrugated ice-and-rock walls.
+I was just a pair of eyes, floating amid the peaks like a helium balloon.

 Want to hike into the middle of nowhere?
-A place so remote that you'll go days without seeing other people?
-Sweden's Sarek National Park is for you–but skip the Annapurna Circuit.
+Into a place so remote that you'll go days without seeing other people?
+Sweden's Sarek National Park is for you.
+Skip the Annapurna Circuit.

-More than 40,000 trekkers come here each year, and when Emily and I step into the dank, hot jungle for our first full day of trekking—a humid 12.5-mile climb from Bhulebhule to Jagot—it seems like we've all arrived at the same time.
-We leapfrog with a somber German couple as the trail climbs through small stone-and-thatch villages.
-Then we pass a large French group traveling with guides and porters.
+More than 40,000 trekkers travel to Annapurna each year, and when Emily and I stepped into the dank, hot jungle for our first full day of trekking—a humid 12.5-mile climb from Bhulebhule to Jagot—it seemed like all 40,000 had arrived at the same time.
+We leapfrogged with a somber German couple as the trail climbed through small stone-and-thatch villages.
+Then we passed a large French group traveling with guides and porters.
 Then a pair of young Swiss hikers.
 Then some elderly Belgians.
 Then a lone Israeli.
 Then a train of 50 donkeys hauling supplies—cooking oil, Coke, kerosene.

-I'm not accustomed to rush-hour traffic in the wilderness, and at first the number of other trekkers annoys me.
-But it only takes a few days on the trail to realize that hiking around Annapurna is like joining some exclusive club.
-In Jagat, we drink tea with Ori, an Israeli who's hiked the circuit seven times, and he says that the people he meets—both from Nepal and everywhere else–are one of the reasons he keeps coming back.
-We sit with Ori and Ryuske, a Japanese trekker, and teach each other how to cuss in three languages, then greet each other accordingly every time we cross paths for the next week.
-And so it goes with the Belgians, who regale us with stories of their military duty in Kashmir in the 1940s; the Swedes, who are keen to show off their well-designed cutlery and packs; and the young British couple, taking a gap year, who are instant friends and will send us postcards from India.
-Even the Germans make nice over garlic soup at Thorung Phedi.
+I wasn’t accustomed to rush-hour traffic in the wilderness, and at first the number of other trekkers annoyed me.
+But it only took a few days on the trail to realize that hiking around Annapurna is like joining an exclusive club.
+In Jagat, we drank tea with Ori, an Israeli who had hiked the circuit seven times.
+He told us that the people he meets—both from Nepal and everywhere else—were one of the reason he kept coming back.
+We sat with Ori and Ryuske, a Japanese trekker, and taught each other how to cuss in three languages.
+Then for the next week we greeted each other every time we crossed paths.
+And so it went with the Belgians, who regaled us with stories of their military duty in Kashmir in the 1940s; the Swedes, who were keen to show off their well-designed cutlery and packs; and the young British couple, taking a gap year, who were instant friends and will send us postcards from India.
+Even the Germans made nice over garlic soup at Thorung Phedi.

-By the time we ascend 10,460-foot Poon Hill to watch sunrise, on the last day of the circuit, sharing the moment seems totally appropriate.
-We stand in awe with more than 100 others, but it's not a crowd scene.
-They're now fellow pilgrims–many of them friends.
+By the time we ascended 10,460-foot Poon Hill to watch sunrise on the last day of the circuit, sharing the moment seemed totally appropriate.
+We stood in awe with more than 100 others, but it didn’t feel like a crowd.
+They were fellow pilgrims, many of them friends.

-But a year after returning, Emily and I order dal bhat at local Indian restaurants just to relive memories the taste evokes.
-In the tiny outpost of 13,185-foot Yak Kharka, a week into our trek, we join five porters at the Yak Hotel for dinner.
-We eat in a cold room built entirely of stone, sitting around a square table placed over hot coals to keep our feet warm, with heavy yak-hair blankets draped across our legs to trap the heat.
-Emily and I use our hands like the Nepalese, and they laugh as we clumsily and repeatedly drop chunks of food into our laps.
-Over seconds and thirds, the porters talk in halting English about the imminent crossing of Thorung La pass.
-The locals, all guys in their late teens and early 20s, wearing sweats, are disarmingly apprehensive about the pass.
-For some, it's their first time so high.
+A year after our trip, Emily and I still order dal bhat at local Indian restaurants just to relive memories the taste evokes.
+In the tiny outpost of 13,185-foot Yak Kharka, a week into our trek, we joined five porters at the Yak Hotel for dinner.
+We ate in a cold room built entirely of stone, sitting around a square table placed over hot coals to keep our feet warm with heavy yak-hair blankets draped across our legs to trap the heat.
+Emily and I used our hands like the Nepalese, and they laughed as we repeatedly dropped chunks of food into our laps.
+Over seconds and thirds, the porters spoke in halting English about the imminent crossing of Thorung La pass.
+The locals, all guys in their late teens and early 20s wearing sweats, were disarmingly apprehensive about the pass.
+For some, it would be their first time so high.